blackflux/robo-config/README.md

 The definitions for local variables can contain variables themselves, which are global variables.
 These are required to be filled in by the maintainer of the project using robo-config and need to be documented.

+Variables can also be used in the `target` of an `actionable` task.
+These are also global variables.

 ### reqDir

 Contains a definition file `$$REQ$$.json` for every global dependency `$$REQ$$`.
 Each file contains the following entries: